rehierl/node-tree-outliner/3-2-0-design-3.md

 declares a type-1 section will be referred to as a "type-1 sectioning node".

 **CLARIFICATION**
-An algorithm must mark a type-1 section as being being open when it is about to exit the sectioning node's enter event.
+An algorithm must open a type-1 section when it is about to exit the sectioning node's enter event.
 Put differently, the sectioning node's enter event represents the section's open event.

 **CLARIFICATION**